Gruntfuggly/todo-tree/README.md

 `fontWeight`, `fontStyle`, `textDecoration` - can be used to style the highlight with standard CSS values.

+`borderRadius` - used to set the border radius of the background of the highlight.

 Foreground and background colours can be one of "red", "green", "blue", "yellow", "magenta", "cyan", "grey", "white" or "black".
 RGB values can also be used (e.g. "#80FF00").

 `icon` - used to set a different icon in the tree view.
 Must be a valid octicon (see https://octicons.github.com/).
 Defaults to a tick if it's not valid.